 How to make healthy orange chicken sauce

 Because this recipe is not deep-fried it is already a healthier version of the Chinese staple dinner.
 To make it even healthier, do any or all of the following:

 Reduce the amount of brown sugar by half.

 Reduce the amount of canola or vegetable oil you use by half (although you may not achieve perfectly crispy chicken by doing this).

 Like most Chinese take-out meals, Orange Chicken is best served over white or brown rice.
 The texture of the rice complements the flavors in the dish and it also soaks up all of that delicious sauce that you do not want to waste.

-How do you thicken orange chicken sauce?
+How to thicken orange chicken sauce

 Have you tried the Orange Chicken from Panda Express?
 If so, leave a comment telling me how it compares!
 Enjoy this super easy take-out fake-out recipe, friends!
 Thank you so much for being here.
 Have a great rest of your week!